Keynote Address and Opening Session

-Directly followed by the Welcome Reception and Exhibit Hall Grand Opening
+Directly followed by the Welcome Reception and Partner Solutions Hall Grand Opening

 Dr. Masten will highlight recent advances in theory and research on resilience in human development.
 Resilience science emerged from research on the origins of mental health problems as researchers and practitioners recognized the extraordinary variation in the adjustment and outcomes of individuals believed to be at risk for psychopathology and the importance of understanding processes of positive adaptation and protection as well as risks and the development of problems in the context of adversity.
 From the outset, resilience research had translational goals and recognized the power of intervention studies to test evolving hypotheses about the processes that support adapting or recovering in the context of adversity.
 In contemporary transdisciplinary theory, resilience is defined as the capacity of a system to adapt successfully to challenges that threaten the function, survival, or development of the system.
 This definition is scalable across levels of analysis and workable across disciplines.